digitribesthlm/contenthub/README.md

 ## Backend Setup Details (N8N & MongoDB)

-This section provides the schemas and workflow logic for the backend.
+This section provides the schemas and workflow logic for the backend. **All API calls and database queries must be scoped by `clientId` for security.**

 ### MongoDB Collection Schemas